Skip to main content

 Node columns

 • IP: the source address the node replied from.
 This is the value the Target IP picker copies into a fixture.
+A node that answers on more than one bind index shows one row per bind, with the extra binds suffixed #2, #3, and so on.

-• Long name: the node's longer descriptive name.
+• Description: the node's longer descriptive name.

 • Universes: the universes the node accepts on its Art-Net output ports, that is, the universes it converts to DMX.